Manage Workspaces

 To create a workspace, follow these steps:

-- From the Aiden home page, navigate to Organization Settings > Manage Workspace.
+- From the Aiden home page, navigate to Organization Settings > Manage Workspaces.

 - Click + Create Workspace.

-- Enter a Name and Description for your wokspace.
-Make sure that the workspace names and description are meaningful to your end users as this helps them switch contexts as per requirements.
+- Enter a Name and Description for your workspace.
+Use names and descriptions that are meaningful to your end users so they can switch contexts as needed.

 - If you have a:

-- StackGen Platform User license, you will additionaly be able to link your Workspaces in Aiden with your StackGen Projects.
+- StackGen Platform User license, you will additionally be able to link your Workspaces in Aiden with your StackGen Projects.

 - To unlink a Project, simply edit a workspace and uncheck the selected project(s).

-- Aiden User license, you will have to search and select the users that would belong to the worspace.
+- Aiden User license, you will have to search and select the users that would belong to the workspace.

-- To delete a workspace simply click the delete icon next to the list and click Delete.
+- To delete a workspace, click the delete icon next to the workspace in the list and confirm Delete.

 How Aiden Operates Within a Workspace